TonyTang1997/hku-crypto-algo-trading-research/tutorials/Module 2 - Data Science and Machine Learning/Module 2.2 Introduction to Machine Learning.md

 ---
 ## Tutorials

 In this section, we are going to cover the following topics about Machine Learning.
+In the turotial videos we'll walk you through the Kaggle notebook and we recommend watch them before getting your hands on the exercises on Kaggle.

 - 2.2.1.
 How Models Work